Claken/Piscine_Flutter/mobileModule02/Modulel02/README.md

 ## Launch the project

 You need to have either a smartphone or an emulator of smartphone in order to launch this project.
+(as well as for the reste of the piscine)

 When you have set your smartphone or your emulator, please use this command :
 ```